Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 :::

 Using this approach allows you to:
-1. Re-use the same single spawn manager with any other Network Prefab registered with the `NetworkManager`
+1. Re-use the same single spawn manager with any other Network Prefab registered with a `ScriptableObject`
 2. Not worry about the complexities involved with treating an in-scene placed `NetworkObject` like a dynamically spawned one.

 [See a Dynamic Spawning (non-pooled) "Hybrid Approach" Example Here](../object-spawning#dynamic-spawning-non-pooled)